 The Word of God is forever the standard of His will.
 The word has declared that it is God’s greatest desire and unalterable principle of action to give every person based on he or she believes.
 Healing is promised to all who are firm in faith.

 Once, I had the opportunity to pray for a woman quite active in Christian missionary work.
 She returned a few weeks later saying that she was no better.
-Asked if she had believed fully that she would receive healing, the lady replied that she believed in being healed if it was His will; if not, she was willing to have it otherwise.
+Asked her if she had believed fully that she would receive healing, the lady replied that she believed in being healed if it was His will; if not, she was willing to have it otherwise.
 I told her that when your own words confirm that it is His pleasure to grant healing, she must ask with full expectation of the blessing and wait for it.

 Indeed, ought we to ask anything of God until we have reason to believe that it is His will?
 The word is the intimation of His will.
 When he has promised it so totally, it is a matter of vexation and mockery to imply a sense of doubt about this willingness.